NeXTLinux/nextlinux-engine/docs/content/docs/install/_index.md

 ---
-title: "Anchore Engine Installation"
+title: "Nextlinux Engine Installation"
 linkTitle: "Installing"
 weight: 3
 ---

-The Anchore Engine is distributed as a [Docker Image](https://hub.docker.com/r/nextlinux/nextlinux-engine) available from DockerHub that can be scaled horizontally to handle hundreds of thousands of images.
+The Nextlinux Engine is distributed as a [Docker Image](https://hub.docker.com/r/nextlinux/nextlinux-engine) available from DockerHub that can be scaled horizontally to handle hundreds of thousands of images.

-A PostgreSQL database is required to provide persistent storage for the Anchore Engine, this database can be run as a Docker Container or provided as an external service to be accessed by the Anchore Engine.
+A PostgreSQL database is required to provide persistent storage for the Nextlinux Engine, this database can be run as a Docker Container or provided as an external service to be accessed by the Nextlinux Engine.
 For detailed requirements for the database, network and storage please refer to the System Requirements page.

 The Engine is comprised of six smaller micro-services that can be deployed in a single container or scaled out to handle load.